Expert’s Guide: Generative AI Prompts for Maximum Efficiency

 Do all prompts look and work the same?
 No. In fact, there are a few different types.

 The types impact what is generated, whether it be text, image, or sound.
-And in some cases, the delivery of the prompt can change.
+And in some cases, the delivery of the initial prompt can change.
 There are text-based prompts and spoken prompts.
 But they all apply similar principles and best practices.

 Let’s look at three common prompt types: